hafizurcse02/water-overflow/readme.md

     }
 ```
 ## Test
-Run all tests recursively.
+### Install Test Runner
+To run the tests, the `mocha` and `nyc` runner have to be installed in the machine.
+In the terminal, run:

 ```
+npm install mocha -g
-npm test
+npm install nyc -g
 ```

-## Test Coverage
+### Run Tests
+Run all tests recursively.
 ```
-npm coverage
+npm run test
 ```

-The above may not work on windows.
-In that case, try:
+### Test Coverage
 ```
-nyc npm run test
+npm run coverage
 ```